Sources of Financial Aid

 If you've read our online instructions but still have questions, call the SSS Customer Service Center toll free at (800) 344-8328 ).

 Also, don't hesitate to be in touch with the director of admission or financial aid at the school(s) to which you're applying.
 They can also help make sure you answer questions on the form in the way that they prefer or expect families to answer.

 Can my family receive a waiver so we don’t have to pay the Parents' Financial Statement (PFS) processing fee?

-Dozens of agencies across the country (known as access organizations) help underprivileged or underrepresented children apply for financial aid by supplying their families with "fee waivers" that enable them to submit a PFS through SSS without incurring any cost.
-To find out more about fee waivers, ask the schools you’re interested in directly.
-You can also contact access organizations directly.
+In addition, dozens of agencies across the country (known as access organizations) help underprivileged or underrepresented children apply for financial aid by supplying their families with fee waivers that enable them to submit a PFS through SSS without incurring any cost.
+To find out more about fee waivers, you can contact access organizations directly.

 If all the schools where our family applies use the Parents’ Financial Statement, why do they offer us different amounts of financial aid?